Cal/OSHA's PSM Regulation: Facility Siting and Revalidation

 Revalidation can address major site improvements as well as other changes.
 For example, the facility siting process may comprise several studies that began with a traditional analysis method, and then progressed to detailed fire, explosion and/or dispersion modeling, and which can be combined into a single comprehensive report with final remediation recommendations.
 The revalidation can take into account any risk or hazard mitigation implementations since the initial work was issued.
 For example, API RP-752 includes a requirement to develop and implement a mitigation plan, and the revalidated study can track the effects of those changes.
 Revalidation also can assess the effectiveness of the management of change (MOC) system to identify changes to the site that influence facility siting.

-In this webinar, our Advanced Engineering team will discuss the different ways to approach revalidations studies, what sites should expect during revalidation, and the additional opportunities/insights that can be recognized beyond the study itself.
+In this webinar, our Extreme Loads and Structural Risk team will discuss the different ways to approach revalidations studies, what sites should expect during revalidation, and the additional opportunities/insights that can be recognized beyond the study itself.

 Mark Whitney is Director of Business Development for Advanced Engineering at ABS Group.
 Whitney's career has focused on the analysis of explosion effects and the design of protective structures.
 He has performed evaluations for compliance with explosion safety and siting standards for petroleum, chemical and government situations.
 He has supported dozens of fire and explosion large loss incident investigations, with activities including field surveys of damage, monitoring evidence collection, and modeling to support the root cause investigation.
 Whitney served on the technical committees that developed API-752, 753 and 756 recommended practices for facility siting of permanent buildings, portable buildings and tents, respectively.